>What is ‘flex additive’ and when should I use it?

 This can be difficult information to locate!
 We have two aids to help:

-1) go to our ‘HOW TO FIND YOUR PAINT CODE’ videos – you will find one 30-second video for each auto brand!, or
+1) Go to our ‘HOW TO FIND YOUR PAINT CODE’ videos (www.erapaints.com/how-to-use-touch-up-paint/) – you will find one 30-second video for each auto brand!, or

 2) When you are selecting you paint from the ‘Start Here to Select Your Paint Code’ box, clicking on ‘FIND YOUR PAINT CODE’ will bring up an automobile graphic which indicates typical locations where paint codes are found.

 ABSOLUTELY: Clearcoat is a protectant and is very important for multiple reasons.
-First of all, the clear actually creates a chemical bond with the base color that makes it chemical and weather resistant.
+First of all, the clearcoat actually creates a chemical bond with the base color that makes it chemical and weather resistant.
 Secondly it makes the paint shine.
-Without clear-coat, your paint will not be nearly as resilient as it should be or shine properly.
+Without clearcoat, your paint will not be nearly as resilient as it should be or shine properly.
+Third, your paint may not match if you have not applied clearcoat.
+Typically paint without clearcoat can be dull and will appear to have a differenct (slightly lighter) color.

 NO!
 In fact you should REMOVE wax before applying paint and wait at least ONE MONTHafter spraying or touching up.
 Wax, silicone, and oils may cause fisheye.
 Don’t worry, prep solvent is designed to chemically remove these contaminants.
 Alternatively, a liquid dish soap like Ivory or Joy will remove some of these paint contamination problems.
 Regular car soap often has a car wax so this product should not be used.